|

 Throughout this

-website, my goal is simply to help you realize that although life can be
+website, my goal is to help you realize that although life can be

 painful, unfair, and brutal, it doesnt have to be misery.

-The practice of good clinical psychology involves somethingcall it
+The practice of good clinical psychology is not about having your pain

-to be urged on to take up the cup of your destiny, with courage and
+taken away but to be helped to take up the cup of your

 Anger and